-- The new Endless Summer hydrangeas bloom on BOTH new and old growth so you can prune them whenever you want.
+- Endless Summer hydrangeas bloom on BOTH new and old growth so you can prune them whenever you want.

 Many of them, especially evergreens like boxwood, should be sheared with hedge trimmers.
-No need to go overboard, just a light shaping to keep the branches from flopping is sufficient.
+No need to go overboard, just a light shaping to keep the branches from flopping is good.

 Other foliage shrubs include:

-There actually aren’t many shrubs that bloom only in the fall (most of our fall blooms are from summer bloomers like hydrangeas and roses that continue to bloom into fall) but those that do are treated like summer-bloomers, blooming on new wood and pruned in spring.
+There actually aren't many shrubs that bloom only in the fall (most of our fall blooms are from summer bloomers like hydrangeas and roses that continue to bloom into fall) but those that do are treated like summer-bloomers, blooming on new wood, so pruned in the spring.

 Fall bloomers include:

-I hope this simple guide to pruning shrubs has been helpful and you feel that you can conquer any shrub-pruning fears you may have lingering!
+I hope this simple guide for how to prune shrubs has been helpful and you feel that you can conquer any shrub-pruning fears you may have lingering!

 Disclosure: I received product and/or compensation for this post.
-As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don’t love and think you will find helpful – promise!
-For more info, you can read our entire disclosure page here.
+As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don't love and think you will find helpful - promise!
+This article also contains affiliate links which earn commission based on sales, but it doesn't change your price.
+For more info, you can read AOC's entire disclosure page here.

 This article has been updated - it was last published in May of 2016.